michaelwestportfolio/MultiFoil/README.md

 Getting Started
 ---------------

-1. Launch MATLAB and open 'MultiFoil.m'.
+1. Launch MATLAB and open `MultiFoil.m`.
 2. Edit line 21 to '2' or '3', depending on the desired mode.
 3. Edit the respective input section to specify:
    - Airfoil names